btruhand/blog/_posts/2020-06-07-reflecting-on-racism.md

 [^2]: The [book](https://www.penguinrandomhouse.com/books/564299/how-to-be-an-antiracist-by-ibram-x-kendi/) made by Ibram X. Kendi talks specifically about being an `anti-racist`.
 I haven't gotten to the book myself

 [^3]: [A woman lecturing on what seems to be "protesters"](https://www.youtube.com/watch?v=8e1ld1uGpXA) on their destructive tendencies on the properties that a community relies on.
-Meanwhile these "protesters" can only give vain cheers and empty nods.
+Meanwhile these "protesters" can only give vain cheers and empty nods

 [^4]: [A list of resources](https://docs.google.com/document/d/1BRlF2_zhNe86SGgHa6-VlBO-QgirITwCTugSfKie5Fs/preview?pru=AAABcqYzb90*BLtlNH3BbTokzzKkcpKSiQ) if you are interested in understanding racism, particularly in NA context.
 Treat it as something ongoing in your life if you decide to use the resources